qmk/qmk_firmware/keyboards/tada68/readme.md

 1) from the `qmk_firmware` directory run:
 ```
-$ make tada68-default-bin
+$ make tada68-default-flashbin
 ```

 2) hit the reset button on the TADA, the lights will start flashing.

 3) You'll see a new drive on your computer called TADA68.
 Backup the original factory `FLASH.BIN` file thats inside it.

-4) Delete `FLASH.BIN` from the TADA drive and copy `tada68_default.bin` that was generated at the root of the qmk directory into the TADA drive.
+4) Delete `FLASH.BIN` from the TADA drive and copy `FLASH.bin` that was generated at the root of the qmk directory into the TADA drive.

 5) Hit ESC on the keyboard.
 The lights will stop flashing and your firmware is loaded!